Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Security Enablers in Neuromorphic Devices

-Chien et al. \cite{chien_attack_2023} present a true random number generator that uses charge trapping dynamics and the stochastic switching behavior of ferroelectric devices to mitigate modeling and signal-analysis attacks.
+Chien et al. \cite{chien_attack_2023} present a TRNG that uses charge trapping dynamics and the stochastic switching behavior of ferroelectric devices to mitigate modeling and signal-analysis attacks.
 The generator produces unpredictable bitstreams across multiple erase–program cycles, validated by NIST tests and balanced output distributions.
-Similarly, Dodda et al. \cite{dodda_all--one_2022} propose a secure cryptographic engine combines randomness and encryption in a single programmable device.
-Their design encodes input data using device-level variability and collective signal processing, enabling ultra-low power encryption that resists decryption even from attackers with access to model knowledge.

-These TRNG implementations demonstrate that randomness can be sourced directly from hardware-level physical behavior, bypassing traditional digital approaches that often require complex key storage or external entropy pools.
-This means cryptographic capabilities can be embedded without sacrificing performance or area for neuromorphic chips.
-The success of these methods, confirmed by standard randomness tests, suggests that stochastic memory technologies are not just computation enablers but also key players in future hardware-based security.
-A summary of these security primitives and their integration with neuromorphic systems is presented in Table~\ref{tab:security-primitives-summary}, specifying neuromorphic integration, evaluation scope e.g., NIST STS, uniqueness/stability, modeling-attacks) and clarifying the security role each contribution plays.
+Similarly, Dodda et al. \cite{dodda_all--one_2022} propose an integrated sensing and cryptographic engine that uses device-level variability and collective signal processing to encode input data for ultra-low-power encryption.
+The reported evaluation indicates resistance to decryption under the considered eavesdropper and model-knowledge assumptions, although broader cryptanalytic and implementation-cost evaluations remain necessary.

+Overall, emerging-memory devices provide several mechanisms for integrating authentication, entropy generation, and cryptographic support close to sensing, memory, or computation.
+However, the maturity of the evidence varies substantially, ranging from analytical and Monte Carlo studies to device measurements and a smaller number of fabricated-chip demonstrations.
+PUF evaluations should jointly consider uniqueness, reliability, environmental stability, modeling resistance, and helper-data or error-correction costs, while TRNG evaluations should report entropy, bias, throughput, energy per bit, aging, and resistance to manipulation or side-channel observation.
+Statistical randomness tests alone are therefore insufficient to establish practical security.
+Future work should prioritize standardized evaluation across temperature, voltage, endurance, aging, and repeated-enrollment conditions, together with complete reporting of sensing, readout, post-processing, area, and energy overheads.

+Table~\ref{tab:security-primitives-summary} summarizes representative security enablers selected to cover different physical mechanisms, validation settings, security roles, and implementation-cost profiles.
+A complete paper-by-paper comparison is maintained in the accompanying repository.